Cabinet Styles Explained

-Understanding Cabinet Door Styles: Standard Overlay vs. Full Overlay vs. Inset
+Understanding Cabinetry Styles: Standard Overlay vs. Full Overlay vs. Inset

-When planning a kitchen or built-in cabinetry, one of the most important (and often overlooked) decisions is the cabinet door style.
+When planning a kitchen, one of the most important (and often overlooked) decisions is the cabinet door style.
 This choice impacts not only the look of your space, but also cost, function, and long-term durability.

-At Bella Vista Company, we guide clients through these decisions early so that design, budget, and execution stay aligned from the start.
+At Bella Vista, we guide clients through these decisions early so that design, budget, and execution stay aligned from the start.

 Standard Overlay (Partial Overlay)